-Always use the Storage Utility to physically identify the failed drive.
+For K2 Media Clients with the SCSI controller adapter (LSI board), always use the Storage Utility to physically identify the failed drive.
 Accidently removing the wrong drive can destroy data.
 To identify a drive, in Storage Utility right-click the drive and select Identify.
 This causes the disk lights to flash.
 Refer to the K2 Media Client System Guide for Storage Utility procedures.